 The Group monitors financial indicators to maintain an optimal capital structure.
-The Group monitors mainly credit ratings for financial soundness and flexibility of capital as appropriate, and mainly return on equity attributable to owners of the parent ("ROE") for asset efficiency.
+The Group monitors mainly credit ratings for financial soundness and flexibility of capital as appropriate, and mainly return on invested capital ("ROIC") and return on equity attributable to owners of the parent ("ROE") for capital efficiency.